nishizumi-maho/nishizumi-setups-sync/README.md

 - Optional logging: when enabled, actions are appended to a log file for later review.
 - Built-in update function to download the latest script version.
+- Optional tray mode to keep the program running and rescan at a configurable interval.

 ## Installation